 Person A applies for The American Express Gold Rewards Card and earns a 31,500 point welcome bonus for meeting the minimum spend requirement, which are then converted to SPG for a total of 15,750 points.
 The $150 annual fee is waived.

-Person A refers Person B for The American Express Gold Rewards Card and earns a 5,000 point referral bonus, or 2,500 SPG points.
-Person B earns the same 31,500 reward point bonus after meeting the minimum spend, for a total of 15,750 SPG points.
+Person B applies for The American Express Gold Rewards Card and earns 31,500 reward points after meeting the minimum spend, for a total of 15,750 SPG points.

 Person A or Person B applies for the Chase Canada Marriott Rewards Visa Card and earns 50,000 Marriott Reward points (16,667 SPG) after the first purchase.
 The first year annual fee is waived.

-Combined, you would now have a total of 103,667 SPG points, 311,000 Marriott points, which would be enough for a dream vacation in Hawaii.
+Combined, you would now have a total of 111,167 SPG points or, 333,500 Marriott points, which would be enough for a dream vacation in Hawaii.

 The total cost is:

 Person A: $120CAD and 3 credit card applications (spread out over 3 months to a year)

 Person B: $120CAD and 2 credit card applications (spread out over 3-6 months)